 2. Lining up early.
 The ferry rarely fills up for pedestrians, but there can be long lines to board in Sausalito, especially towards the end of the day.
-They suggest being at the dock 30 minutes before the scheduled departure.
+The ferry is first come, first served.

 4. Reserving a space for your bike in advance.
-There's a limit to the number of bikes they can carry, which can be a problem with the large crowds in summer.
+There's a limit to the number of bikes the ferry can carry, which is a problem with the large crowds in summer, especially late afternoon.
 They board the bikes first come, first served.

-5. Return your bike in Sausalito.
-During the summer, there's a new program that lets people return their bikes in Sausalito (for a fee, naturally).
+There's a newish program that lets people return their bikes in Sausalito ($12 per bike).
 They will return the bikes to your rental place in San Francisco for you, and you don't have to deal with getting your bike on the ferry.
 See bike return for info.

 Ticket prices for one way, Sausalito to SF: